-By tracking your hormonal events (ovulation, PMS, period) on a calendar (see #9), you’ll know why you’re feeling tired, depressed, energized, cranky, or sad, and you can act accordingly.
+In addition to knowing when your hormonal events (ovulation, PMS, period) on a calendar (see #9) will occur, you’ll know why you’re feeling tired, depressed, energized, cranky, or sad, and you can act accordingly.
 You can pencil self-care into your calendar during the times you need it, and pencil in to-dos during the times when you’re on an estrogen + testosterone high.
 Check out this awesome 2-minute video about the science and symptoms of a woman’s cycle.

 13. Stop doing stuff you hate